 Every day I receive many emails from readers who write me their stories, and I love reading them.
-But sometimes, someone sends me something that really strikes a chord in me.
+But sometimes, someone sends me something that really strikes a chord with me.

 I got an email with the simple subject line, “A new tool for the box” and it contained a self-recorded audio with an inspiring and uplifting message for all the break-up survivors out there.